Skip to content

 4. Selective Insert

-Selective Set – The selective set operation sets (makes high) the selectid bits of a register.
-Consider a register A which is containing the data.
-This operation sets the bits in register A where there are corresponding 1’s in other register B. It does not effect bit positions that have 0’s in register B. The truth table for selective set operation is given in below table.
+Selective Set – The selective set operation sets (makes high) the selected bits of a register.
+Consider a register A that contains the data.
+This operation sets the bits in register A where there are corresponding 1’s in register B. It does not affect bit positions that have 0’s in register B. The truth table for the selective set operation is given in the table below.

 Bit of Register A